geo-ant/blog/_posts/2026-04-30-making-sense-of-mvp.md

 and we should all free ourselves from the idea that incremental versions have a high degree of independence.
 Your versions _of course_ won't be independent from each other, _that's the whole point_!
 You're building something incrementally.
+Thinking of vertical slices helps us remember that we are iterating towards a (possibly evolving) vision incrementally rather than building solutions of increasing complexity independently from each other.
+Vertical slices make it clear that the decisions you make in the early stages will have an impact on the later stages.
 Spelled out like this, it should sound banal and yet the skateboard-to-car metaphor exists.

 And now for the final question: does this mental model help us plan development?
 Absolutely.
 If we prioritize verticals, then this helps us slice our work